-- Students are responsible for maintaining their mailbox size below 100 MB, i.e., empty the deleted items folder, delete old and junk email.
-File attachments increase the mailbox size; therefore students and employees are advised to save them to a removable storage device or share them using OneDrive and delete the email message.
+- Students are responsible for maintaining their mailbox size below 100 MB, i.e., empty the Deleted Items folder, and delete old and junk email.
+File attachments increase the mailbox size; therefore students and employees are advised to save them to a removable storage device or share them using OneDrive for Business and delete the email message.

-Services provided by the College are for educational purposes and for communicating with family and friends.
-The College does not provide this service for any other personal or commercial use.
+Technology services provided by the College are for educational purposes only.
+The College does not provide these services for any other personal or commercial use.

-- Users must change their initial password to a personalized secure password as a security measure.
-Refer to detailed instructions posted on the Technology tab in Campus Web.
+- All users must change their initial password to a personalized secure password as a security measure.
+Refer to detailed instructions posted on the Technology tab of Campus Web.

-- All activities of College network accounts are governed by having the logon password, so it is important that GBC NetIDs and/or passwords are not given to anyone (including family members).
+- All activities of College Network Accounts are governed by having the account password, so it is important that GBC Network Account and/or passwords are not given to anyone (including family members).
 GBC staff and faculty - including OIT staff members - will never ask any GBC network user for their password.

-- It is important that all network users protect GBC NetID and password information as they would their social security number.
-Do not place them in an easily accessible place, e.g., on a desk in a dorm room or office.
+- It is important that all network users protect GBC Network Account username and password information as they would their social security number.
+Do not place them in an easily accessible place, e.g. on a desk in a dorm room or office.

-- The student/employee will be held accountable for any abuse of technology resources under the use of his/her account (GBC NetID).
+- Any GBC network user will be held accountable for any abuse of technology resources associated with their GBC Network Account.

-- Users are not permitted to log into Goldey-Beacom's network and/or technology resources using anyone else's GBC NetID and password.
+- Users are not permitted to sign in to the GBC network and/or technology resources using anyone else's GBC Network Account.

-- Users are also not permitted to log into Goldey-Beacom's network and/or technology resources and then allow someone else to use their account.
+- Users are also not permitted to sign in to the GBC network and/or technology resources and then allow someone else to use their signed-in session.

-- Appropriate language should be used in all computing activities, e.g. email messages, online posts, chat, audio and video communications, etc.
+- Appropriate language should be used in all computing activities, including email messages, online posts, chat, audio and video communications, etc.

 - Excessive media streaming, running a server application, or other activities that place a heavy load on the College network are not permitted.

-- Users should be aware that the computer systems are the property of the College and that email messages, Internet usage history, any other computer files, and other network traffic are subject to review at the discretion of the College.
-In the case of harassment complaints, illegal violations, or a network incident (including but not limited to hardware, software, or attacks by hackers) the OIT staff are authorized to inspect and remove any information or files necessary to investigate complaints or resolve the incident to protect the network systems and the information they contain.
-In this situation, the OIT staff is obligated to treat any information they might see that turns out to be unrelated to the problem as strictly confidential.
+- Users should be aware that the computer systems are the property of the College and that email messages, Internet usage history, any other computer files, diagnostic logs, and other network traffic are subject to review at the discretion of the College.
+In the case of harassment complaints, illegal violations, or a network security incident (including but not limited to hardware, software, or attacks by hackers), OIT staff members are authorized to inspect and remove any information, files, or diagnostic data necessary to investigate complaints, resolve the incident, or protect the network systems, and the information they contain.
+In this situation, OIT staff members are obligated to treat any information they might see, that turns out to be unrelated to the problem, as strictly confidential.
 In addition, email messages are subject to subpoena or otherwise discoverable in litigation.

 - Users must follow local, state, and federal laws and regulations pertaining to computing activities.
 In cases involving fraud, forgery, extortion, copyright violations, intimidation, humiliation, etc., violators may be legally prosecuted and may be subject to immediate loss of all computing privileges and network access at Goldey-Beacom College.